-As of April 12, 2004, the Company had outstanding 88,654,007 shares of Common Stock.
+As of April 12, 2004, the Company had outstanding 87,979,077 shares of Common Stock.
 Taking into consideration the shares of Common Stock reserved for issuance upon the exercise of stock options, warrants and convertible notes, there are no shares of Common Stock currently available for issuance.

 The proposed amendment will provide the Company with additional authorized and unissued shares of Common Stock and a new undesignated class of Preferred Stock, either of which may be used for various corporate purposes, including financing, business combination and acquisition transactions; stock splits and stock dividends; stock incentive and compensation plans or programs; and other business purposes.
-The Company has no commitment, arrangement, understanding or agreement, written or oral, regarding the issuance of common stock or preferred stock subsequent to the increase of authorized shares.
-Furthermore, the Company has no specific plan at this time for such an issuance.

 If the proposed Amended and Restated Articles of Incorporation are approved, the increased number of authorized shares of Common Stock will be available for issuance from time to time for such purposes and for such consideration as the Board of Directors may approve and no further vote of the shareholders of the Company will be required for such issuance, except as may be provided for under applicable law or the rules of any stock exchange or other market system on which the Common Stock may then be listed or traded.
 In addition, the newly created Preferred Stock will be available for designation and issuance from time to time by the Board of Directors without further vote of the shareholders of the Company, except as may be provided for under applicable law or the rules of any stock exchange or other market system on which the Common Stock or Preferred Stock may then be listed or traded.